woossi0/suite/docs/usermanual/source/processing/processes/vector/transform.rst

 Transform
 =========

-.. warning:: Document status: **Requires copyedit review (MP)**

 Description
 -----------

-The ``gs:Transform`` process is used to operate a feature collection using a series of expressions.
-It can be thought of as a direct equivalent of the ``SELECT ...
-FROM`` clause in SQL.
-It allows you to define a new feature collection with attributes computed from the some or all of the input feature collection.
+The ``gs:Transform`` process operates on a feature collection using a series of expressions.
+This process is equivalent to the ``SELECT ...
+FROM`` clause in SQL, allowing you to define a new feature collection with attributes computed from some, or all, of the input feature collection.
 The new attributes are computed via `ECQL expressions <../../../geoserver/filter/ecql_reference.html>`_  which can process geometry as well as scalar data.

 The ``transform`` string is a sequence of specifiers in the form ``name=expression``.
-The ``name`` attribute is the name of an attribute to be used in the output feature collection, and ``expression`` is an ECQL expression using the input attributes and constants.
+The ``name`` attribute is the name of an attribute used in the output feature collection, and ``expression`` is an ECQL expression using the input attributes and constants.

 .. figure:: img/transform.png